Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Januari 2026 13.43.23 UTC
+- WIB: Sabtu, 17 Januari 2026 14.28.07 UTC
-- WITA: Sabtu, 17 Januari 2026 14.43.23 UTC
+- WITA: Sabtu, 17 Januari 2026 15.28.07 UTC
-- WIT: Sabtu, 17 Januari 2026 15.43.23 UTC
+- WIT: Sabtu, 17 Januari 2026 16.28.07 UTC

 Kutipan Inspiratif:
-"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
-I'll be honest with you.
-That's the truth."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: funny
+Kategori: motivational